Company Registration Information: Ontario Businesses

 Depending on the business structure you have decided to proceed with the steps and costs involved will vary.

 But regardless of the business structure you’re planning on registering, you should search to make sure that the name you want is available for registration.
 In fact, you can do this for free with our Free NUANS Preliminary Search.

-This search checks all of Canada (with the exception of Quebec) to see if your name is available.
+This search checks all of Canada to see if your name is available.